HospitalRun/hospitalrun/.github/CONTRIBUTING.md

 ## 5. Submit a Pull Request

-‼️ **Temporarily, please wait to open a Pull Request until it's ready for review.
-We need to optimize build time.**

 You can [create a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) to submit changes to the source code.
 Please take a moment to see if your pull request is incomplete or complete:

 | Pull Request is... | Description | Need to add tests? | Need to pass checks? |